SoftwareOne logo

 Secure work from anywhere

-Throughout each day, AmazingTravel's Zero Trust architecture continuously evaluates and re-evaluates trust every time a user or device requests access to resources.
-This dynamic approach ensures that security is maintained regardless of the user's location, device, or network environment.
 As a day in the life of Stephanie shows, a Zero Trust approach to security means that she can work from anywhere, collaborate with colleagues, work on highly sensitive documents and still remain secure.
 If requests are made by unapproved users, they can be verified without dramatically slowing the flow of work.
-And if user’s want to change locations or devices throughout the day, they can, confident that they can securely access their work.
+And if the users want to change locations or devices throughout the day, they can, confident that they can securely access their work.

 Want to learn more?

-Understand some of the common misconceptions about Zero Trust.
+Understand some of the common misconceptions about Zero Trust

 blue digital waves